- Place chordates (and vertebrates!) on a phylogenetic tree

 Vertebrates display the four characteristic features of the chordates; however, members of this group also share derived characteristics that distinguish them from invertebrate chordates.
 Vertebrata is named for the vertebral column, composed of vertebrae, a series of separate bones joined together as a backbone.
 In adult vertebrates, the vertebral column replaces the notochord, which is only seen in the embryonic stage.

 Vertebrates are the largest group of chordates, with more than 62,000 living species categorized based on anatomical and physiological traits.
 Here we will consider the traditional groups which constitute classes in the subphylum Vertebrata.
 Note that many modern authors classify birds within Reptilia, which correctly reflects their evolutionary heritage.
-We consider them separately only for convenience.
+We consider birds and reptiles separately only for convenience, and we will discuss the groups below roughly in order of group origin.

 Fishes were the earliest vertebrates, with jawless species being the earliest and jawed species evolving later.
 They are active feeders, rather than sessile, suspension feeders.